MicrosoftDocs/microsoft-style-guide/styleguide/responsive-content.md

 # Responsive content

 If you’re writing for the web, assume your content will be used on a variety of devices.
-Many websites today are *responsive—*that is, they reconfigure automatically based on the device in use.
+Many websites today are *responsive*—that is, they reconfigure automatically based on the device in use.
 Assume your content will be viewed at small sizes.